 As a land-grant institution, UA has a three-fold mission of teaching, research, and public service.
 It is one of only 62 members in the Association of American Universities, a prestigious organization that recognizes universities with exceptionally strong research and academic programs.
 A member of the Pacific 10 Athletic Conference since 1978, UA competes in 18 intercollegiate sports.

-The Arizona Health Sciences Center (AHSC) includes the University of Arizona College of Medicine, Tucson program; the University of Arizona College of Medicine‚ Phoenix at the Phoenix Biomedical Campus in downtown Phoenix; the UA College of Nursing; the UA College of Pharmacy; the UA Mel and Enid Zuckerman College of Public Health; University Medical Center; University Physicians Healthcare; and the Arizona Cancer Center.
+The University of Arizona Health Sciences (UAHS) includes the University of Arizona College of Medicine, Tucson program; the University of Arizona College of Medicine‚ Phoenix at the Phoenix Biomedical Campus in downtown Phoenix; the UA College of Nursing; the UA College of Pharmacy; the UA Mel and Enid Zuckerman College of Public Health; University Medical Center; University Physicians Healthcare; and the Arizona Cancer Center.

 It is accredited by the Joint Commission on Accreditation of Healthcare Organizations.

-The AHSC Library maintains a collection of 165,000 volumes and 3,500 journals.
+The UAHS Library maintains a collection of 165,000 volumes and 3,500 journals.
 The library is open 24 hours every day, except Christmas and New Year's Day.